 The real issue underneath why antiques have dropped in value is not about a rising market or a dropping market but about market fluctuations.
 Let's say you inherited an item from a family member; they found this item on the street.
 Their investment in this item was $0, and by inheriting it, let's say your cost into this item is also zero.
 Now anything you sell it for is a profit.
 However, when you attempted to sell it last year, you were offered 10 dollars, and this year you were offered 5 dollars.
 Why?

 Some people will tell you about the changing popularity of items, and this may be true to some extent.
 People generally don't want the same type of antique furniture or decor they wanted 30 years ago.
 I don't entirely agree.
 Buyers may be more sophisticated than they were 30 years ago, and there may be fewer people that want those items now, but the price, to some extent, can still be obtained within reason.

 Why antiques lose or gain value is a ratio of component parts consisting of the following variables: Supply, demand, visibility, venue, marketing, and timing.
-Depending on your position, you may have lost value the minute you purchased an item, or you may have gained value the moment you acquired the piece.
+Depending on your position, your antiques or art may have lost value the minute you purchased them, or you may have gained value the moment you acquired the piece.
 On the other hand, prices fluctuate for a variety of reasons as well, but most of the reasons for these fluctuations include components of the above variables.